krzysu/flot.tooltip/README.md

 		hoverable: true
 	}

-Options
+Plugin Options
 -------

-	tooltip: 			boolean 		//default `false`, set to `true` to turn on this plugin
+In comments there are default values

+	tooltip: 			boolean 		//false
 	tooltipOpts: {
-		xValText: 		string 			//default `X: `, you can change text displayed on tooltip related to X value of hovered item
-		yValText: 		string 			//default `Y: `, the same as above but regarding Y value
-		series:			boolean 		//show series name in tooltip (if exists)? default `true`
-		dateFormat: 	formatstring 	//default: `%y-%0m-%0d` but you can use the same specifiers as in Flot, for time mode data
-		shifts: { 						//shift tooltip position regarding mouse pointer, negative values are ok
+		xValText: 		string 			//'X: '
+		yValText: 		string 			//'Y: '
+		series:			boolean 		//true
+		dateFormat: 	formatstring 	//'%y-%0m-%0d'
+		shifts: {
-			x: 			int
+			x: 			int				//25
-			y: 			int
+			y: 			int				//25
 		}
 	}

+`tooltip` : set to `true` to turn on this plugin `xValText` : you can change text displayed on tooltip related to X value of hovered item `yValText` : the same as above but regarding Y value `series` : determine if name of series should be displayed in tooltip (if label exists) `dateFormat` : you can use the same specifiers as in Flot, for time mode data `shifts` : shift tooltip position regarding mouse pointer for `x` and `y`, negative values are ok

 * * *
-Copyright (c) 2011 Krzysztof Urbas (@krzysu). jquery.flot.tooltip is available under the MIT license.
+Copyright (c) 2011 Krzysztof Urbas (@krzysu).

+jquery.flot.tooltip is available under the MIT license.